 Lifestyle creep happens when income goes up.
 Things that once were classified as “luxuries” become “necessities.”
-While this may be okay to a certain extent, it’s important to make saving for the future a priority, as well.
+While this may be okay to a certain extent, it’s also important to make saving for the future a priority.
 Otherwise, it may derail debt reduction and retirement plans.

 Examples of Lifestyle Creep

 Lifestyle creep can take on many forms.
 The following are some common examples.
 Think about your own life.
 What else might you be able to add to this list?

 - Spending several dollars a day on coffee

 - Flying higher class fares such as premium

 - Eating out often and at higher-class places